 An analysis of the rocky intertidal and offshore rock habitat areas was also prepared for the project (see Exhibit No. 16).
-Particular focus was made on identifying mitigation measures for avoiding and minimizing potential impacts to sensitive coastal resources in these areas, especially as relates to the sediment entrained in stormwater runoff associated with the ground-disturbing excavation and extrication clean-up activities, and harassment of marine mammals utilizing offshore rocky areas as pupping and haul-out habitat.
-This assessment document reiterated and identified a variety of mitigation measures to be employed to reduce potential water quality and human disturbance related impacts to these habitat areas, including the use of the various water quality best management practices identified in the work and stormwater pollution prevention plans, and specific survey, response, and monitoring actions to be taken to minimize disturbances to marine mammals.
+Particular focus was made on identifying mitigation measures for avoiding and minimizing potential impacts to sensitive coastal resources in these areas, especially as relates to the sediment entrained in stormwater runoff associated with the debris and soil removal activities, and the potential disturbance of marine mammals utilizing offshore rocky areas as pupping and haul-out habitat.
+This assessment document reiterated and identified a variety of mitigation measures to be employed to reduce potential water quality and human disturbance related impacts to these habitat areas, including the use of the various water quality best management practices identified in the work and stormwater pollution prevention plans, and specific survey, response, and monitoring actions to be taken to minimize potential disturbances to marine mammals.